 Step 3: Choose What To Show

 By default, the Wayback API spits out all URLs.
 This includes images, CSS, JS, and HTML.
 The sheet is set to show “Just HTML” by default.
-To show all, drop down the the selection box to “All”
+To show all, drop down the selection box to “All”

 Reading the Sheet